JonathanXiang/cse15l-lab-reports/index.md

 To connect remotely, if you are on Windows you have to install git bash in Visual Studio Code.
 To do that, download git from this [link](https://gitforwindows.org/).

-After that open a terminal on VScode with the command Ctrl + \`
+After that, launch VScode and open a terminal with the command Ctrl + \`, open the command palette with Ctrl + Shift+ P, type in "Select Profile Default", and select "Git Bash" from the options.

+Now, in your terminal window, click the "+" icon.
+This new terminal is a git bash terminal.

+If you are on mac, you don't have to do any of these steps as git bash is automatically installed!